juju/docs/src/en/tutorial-microk8s.md

 ## Deploying a Kubernetes charm

-We can deploy a Kubernetes charm.
+We can now deploy a Kubernetes charm.
 For example, here we deploy a charm by requesting the use of the 'mariadb-pv' charm storage pool we just set up:

 ```bash